 “Research has shown children that eat a balanced diet do just fine recovering from diarrhea,” said Dr. Herbst.

 The American Academy of Pediatrics no longer recommends the BRAT diet for diarrhea because these foods are also low in fiber, fat and protein.

 Fiber-rich foods can help a hurting, constipated tummy.

-Herbst and Urban recommend fruits, vegetables and whole grain cereals to help with constipation.
+Dr. Herbst recommends your child eat fruits, vegetables and whole grain cereals to help when you have sick kids with constipation.

 Don’t forget water.
-“Fiber needs enough water intake to work its best,” Herbst said.
+“Fiber needs enough water intake to do its job,” Dr. Herbst said.

 As a daily fiber guide, add your child’s age to 5 grams of fiber, Herbst said.
 For example, if your child is 2, adding 5 grams of fiber means your child should have 7 grams daily.

-Warm liquid foods like soup soothe symptoms, but avoid spicy or high-fat soups, Urban said, and using the BRAT diet as a guide cannot hurt.
+Warm liquid foods like soup soothe symptoms, but make sure to avoid spicy or high-fat soups.

 This guide for feeding and caring for a sick child is helpful when you need it.